 The Housing Sector in 2025 – what will it look like and how do we get there?

-World Renowned Practical Futurist and former IBM Global Managing Partner Andrew Grill provided a view of how the housing sector needs to deliver more a more relevant and responsive level of customer service, and embrace digital transformation to get there.
+World-Renowned Pragmatic Futurist and former IBM Global Managing Partner Andrew Grill provided a view of how the housing sector needs to deliver more a more relevant and responsive level of customer service and embrace digital transformation to get there.

 Just as we expect great customer service when we deal with multiple suppliers in our personal and commercial lives, so do our tenants and residents.
 As an industry we need to put the needs of the customer at the heart of everything we do and be responsive to their needs through the most appropriate channel.